James-Douglas/component-library/README.md

 ```
   import { faInfoCircle } from '@fortawesome/pro-regular-svg-icons';
 ```
+Check the react package for more usage examples [here](https://github.com/FortAwesome/react-fontawesome)

 ## Whitelabeling
 Whitelabeling can be achieved via theme files and Manor has been developed with this capability.